GuyBaele/SpreadGL/scripts/README.md

 If you type "python3 main.py --help" in a terminal in this folder, you should be able to see the following text.

     Welcome to this processing tool!
-You can convert MCC trees to acceptable input files for Kepler.gl.
+You can convert MCC trees to acceptable input files for Spread.gl.

     optional arguments: